Thursday, February 18, 2021

 It appeared that the Pennsylvania Railroad attempting to distance itself from the calculated overturning speed of 65mph that was published in the ICC report and brought up during the trial.
 While the railroad was adamant that the Red Arrow was not speeding, it introduce no evidence to explain how the train derailed at this much lower speed.
 It also brings into question the times recorded by control point operators.
 The last two "confirmed" times used by the railroad were 3:17am, when the Red Arrow passed the manned control point near Gallitzin, and 3:22am when the track indicator light at the control point went out, indicating the electrical circuit that flowed through the rails was disrupted by the derailment.
 Are these times truly accurate, or are they fabricated to tell a less incriminating version of the story?

-More inferences can be drawn from other wrecks involving passenger trains on Bennington Curve.
-Prior to the Red Arrow's derailment, there had been three other ICC investigated wrecks that were caused by "excessive speed on a curve."
+The Red Arrow had not been Bennington Curve's only victim.
+Prior to the Red Arrow's derailment, there had been three other ICC investigated wrecks that were caused by "excessive speed."
 Those wrecks with their casualty counts are as follows: April 27, 1921- 2 killed 21 injured, December 19, 1925-1 killed 37 injured, and August 29, 1927- 2 killed 3 injured.

 While these previous investigations help to shed some light on what may have occurred that February night in 1947, it also reveals that the learning curve to avoid such disasters was not a sharp as Bennington Curve.
 Even today as we remember those lost that tragic night, we still do not know for certain what transpired between Gallitzin and Bennington Curve.
 Unfortunately, we will never know for certain.